 HMM: Would you consider yourself a driven person?
 What makes you a powerhouse?
 What is the source of your strength?
 TCC: I am very driven because I believe in having my children witness the infinite possibilities available to them.
-I also, know that everyone can become empowered and that gets me excited anytime I teach, speak, and coach.
+I also, know that everyone can become empowered and that gets me excited anytime I teach, speak, and the cold coach.

 HMM: What are some of the things you do to wind down and relax after grueling events and preparations for them?
 TCC: Meditation and sleep are my greatest allies.
 When my energy feels unraveling, I know that I have neglected one or both.

 HMM: What is your definition of peace?
 What is your definition of success?
 TCC: For me, peace is when we are not attached to expectations and outcomes.
 Yes, there are goals that we reach for but we should not be bound by them.
 Success is when we accept this and are able to enjoy life by the moment.

 HMM: What is the one thing you want people to remember most about you and your work?
 TCC: I want people to remember how I never allow anyone or any challenge stop me from living in my purpose and my truth.
 I want people to remember how I cared about them and their spiritual wellbeing, not their money.